micpetretti/rickipedia/README.md

 ```

 # Testing
 For unit testing Rickipedia relies on Jest in combination with react-native-testing-library.
-To run theme all:
+To run them all:
 ```
 yarn test
 ```

-Knowing warnings issue: Apollo GraphQl mock provider, which is used to mock the backend, triggers state updates which makes Jest print the warning:
+Known warnings issue: Apollo GraphQl mock provider, which is used to mock the backend, triggers state updates using hooks.
+To be able to test hooks behavior you need to wrap the passage in `act`.
+But now the whole test would need to be wrapped which breaks the rendering itself.
+So it prints for every test involving mocked backend responses:
 ```
 When testing, code that causes React state updates should be wrapped into act(...):